NOVEMBER/DECEMBER 2023 NEWS:

 Background: Surveys in the 1990s (for details click here) confirmed mistletoe's distribution centre in the south-west midlands of England and provided valuable data on habitats and host tree species and habitats.

 Those 1990s studies centred on a possible threat to mistletoe - the ongoing loss of traditional apple orchards, one of its main habitats.
-This is still of concern, though it only really affects mistletoe quantity and harvest (not distribution), and is only an issue in mistletoe's stronghold areas in the SW Midlands.
-In other habitats mistletoe is not at risk, and in areas outside the SW Midlands orchards were probably never a main habitat - most mistletoe in those areas is in parkland and gardens.
+This is still of concern, though it only really affects local mistletoe quantity and available harvest (not distribution), and is only an issue in mistletoe's stronghold areas in the SW Midlands.
+As a species mistletoe is not at risk, and indeed seems to be doing very well and spreading more than it used to.
+In areas outside the SW Midlands orchards were probably never a main habitat - most mistletoe in those areas is in parkland and gardens and in those it is thriving.

-But there is still a lot that is unknown about mistletoe in the UK, particularly the detail of its relationship with fruit trees in general and orchards in particular.
-Plus there is some intriguing evidence that its distribution could be changing, possibly due to climate change.
+But there is still a lot that is unknown about mistletoe in the UK, not just its relationship with fruit trees and orchards but also the intriguing evidence that its distribution in the wider environment could be changing, possibly due to climate change.

 Scroll down to see links to some current projects, and to find links to more websites about mistletoe.